lunes-legacy/lunes-lib/README.md

 Create a new PIN to current logged user.

-Returns a confirmation and a new accessToken.
+Returns a confirmation and pinIsVerified = true.

 #### .users.confirmPin({pin},acessToken)

 Confirm the PIN code before some operation that it is asked.

 Returns a confirmation.

+#### .users.confirmPhone({phoneNumber},acessToken)

+Confirm the phone number.

+Returns a confirmation and phoneIsVerified = true.

 ### Coins